Meliora (Latin) / [meh-lee-OR-ah]

 Nuestro Sueño Vineyard

 The geology of the vineyard is a complex and ancient blend of marine and volcanic influences.
 The hillside is a result of both the uplifting of a prehistoric seabed and numerous volcanic eruptions, floods, and landslides.
 What makes this vineyard so compelling is how much the marine components of the soils influence the textures and flavors of the resulting wine.
-The soils here are Nekia Series and are a lighter colored grey-brown.
+The soils here are Nekia Series and are lighter in color and in texture.
 This is due to a higher proportion of marine sediments and sand than many surrounding vineyards that contain more clay and volcanics.
-The marine influences gives the wines an energetic red fruited, citrus-driven profile and the texture of silk.
+The soils here give the wines an energetic red fruited, citrus-driven profile and the texture of silk.

 My block at Nuestro Sueño cover roughly half an acre of own-rooted vines that are lovingly tended by Tom and myself.
 Tom is patient and trusting, allowing me to perform more of the viticultural work myself each year, which has been extremely fulfilling.